-Vocational training in Germany
+Vocational and further training

 When leaving secondary schools, 70% of German students take a course of vocational training, mostly within the "dual system".
 This combines practical, on-the-job training with theoretical instruction at a part-time vocational school.
 Through their close cooperation private business, industry and the public sector are sharing responsibility: Training regulations are drawn at federal level, while the states oversee the vocational schools.
 The popularity of these occupations varies, however, according to the job market.